arminbiere/babywalk-exercise/README.md

 solve those small satisfiable ones.
 If solved the model checker 'checkmodel' checks the output to satisfy the formula.

-There is also the `generate` too which can produce some random formulas, that you can also use for testing.
+There is also the `generate` tool which can produce some random formulas, that you can also use for testing.
 The clauses are all of the same length and default is to produce 3-SAT formulas at the hardness threshold (with 4.267 more clauses than variables).
 With `-p` as option the tool plants